Ever tried removing or loading up a wheelbarrow of concrete?

-We use dump trucks for all concrete hauling jobs obviously there is no room for wimpy pick up trucks here!
+Dump trucks are used for all concrete hauling jobs obviously there is no room for wimpy pick up trucks here!

 A one ton full size pick up truck can safely haul a maximum of 2,000 lbs of concrete however we safely haul almost 4x that!

-In addition, our trucks have the ability to drop our Eco-Dumpster® bin onto the ground for this reason loading is easy and safe.
+In addition to hauling the concrete, our trucks make our job easier.
+In fact their ability to drop our Eco-Dumpster® bin onto the ground makes our loading safe and more efficient.

 As much as we wish we could, there is no way one of our dumpster bins could be safely and legally filled entirely with concrete.